rodzanto/ml-workshop/machine-learning/sagemaker-autopilot-studio/1-lab.md

 * On the Amazon SageMaker Studio Control Panel, under Get started, choose Quick start.
     * For "User name", keep the default name or create a new name.
 The name can be up to 63 characters.
 Valid characters: A-Z, a-z, 0-9, and - (hyphen).
     * For Execution role, choose "Create a new role", the Create an IAM role dialog opens.
-For S3 buckets you can choose "None".
+For S3 buckets you, choose "Any S3 bucket".
     * Choose "Create role".
 Amazon SageMaker creates a new IAM role with the AmazonSageMakerFullAccess policy attached.
     * Choose "Submit".
 * On the Amazon SageMaker Studio Control Panel, under Studio Summary, wait for "Status" to change to "Ready".